PierreBeaucoral/my_garden/src/site/notes/Miscellaneous Thoughts.md

 - **Regression Discontinuity (RD)**
 - **Propensity Score Matching (PSM)**

-For beginners or practitioners, Angrist & Pischke’s _Mastering ‘Metrics_ is an essential starting point.
+For beginners or practitioners, Angrist & Pischke’s _Mastering ‘Metrics_ is a good starting point.
 It doesn’t just explain techniques—it teaches the logic behind them.

 ---